Honda City: Malaysia

 The City sedan was revealed in Malaysia on 24 August 2020 and launched to the market on 13 October 2020.
 It is available in 4 trim levels: S, E, V and e:HEV RS.
-The S, E, and V trim levels are powered by the 1.5-litre L15ZF DOHC naturally-aspirated engine, while the top-of-the-line RS trim is offered with an Intelligent Multi-Mode Drive (i-MMD) hybrid version to go along with the 1.5-litre LEB-H5 DOHC naturally-aspirated engine.
+The S, E, and V trim levels are powered by the 1.5-litre L15ZF DOHC naturally-aspirated petrol engine, while the top-of-the-line RS trim is offered with an Intelligent Multi-Mode Drive (i-MMD) hybrid version to go along with the 1.5-litre LEB-H5 DOHC naturally-aspirated engine.
 The e:HEV RS trim received several features from the other trim levels including an electronic parking brake with auto brake hold function and a full Honda Sensing driver assistance safety suite which includes adaptive cruise control.

 The V Sensing trim was launched on 3 November 2021.
 Unlike the normal V trim, it is equipped with 7-inch semi-digital instrument cluster panel and Honda Sensing safety and driver assist system similar to the e:HEV RS trim.

 The City Hatchback was launched on 7 December 2021.
 It is offered in S, E, V and e:HEV RS trim levels, same with the City sedan.
 Like the sedan counterpart, the S, E, and V trim levels are powered by the 1.5-litre L15ZF DOHC naturally-aspirated engine, while the top-of-the-line RS trim is offered with an Intelligent Multi-Mode Drive (i-MMD) hybrid version to go along with the 1.5-litre LEB-H5 DOHC naturally-aspirated engine.

 The V Sensing trim was launched on 11 April 2022.
 Like its sedan counterpart, it is equipped with 7-inch semi-digital instrument cluster panel and Honda Sensing safety and driver assist system similar to the e:HEV RS trim.

-The facelifted City sedan was launched on 10 August 2023 after Honda Malaysia opened new bookings on 18 July 2023.
+The first-facelifted City sedan was launched on 10 August 2023 after Honda Malaysia opened new bookings on 18 July 2023.
 It is offered in S, E, V and RS trim levels.
 The range-topping RS trim is available in both petrol and e:HEV powertrain.
-Honda Sensing is now standard on all trim levels.
+Honda Sensing became standard on all trim levels.

-The facelifted City Hatchback was launched on 16 May 2024, with same trim levels and powertrain options.
+The first-facelifted City Hatchback was launched on 16 May 2024, with same trim levels and powertrain options.
 The V Sensing trim has been replaced by the non-e:HEV RS variant.

+The second-facelifted City sedan was launched on 24 September 2026, with three trim levels: E, V and RS.
+For the second-facelift model, the S trim was discontinued.
+All trims use the 1.5-litre L15ZF DOHC petrol engine as standard while the 1.5-litre e:HEV petrol hybrid remains exclusive to the range-topping RS trim.